- BRP Home

-Research Area: Social determinants of health, contextual influences on health behavior and communication, community health promotion, physical activity, diet, obesity
+Research Area: Social determinants of health, multilevel influences on health behavior and health communication, community health promotion, physical activity, diet, obesity

 April Oh, PhD, MPH is a Health Scientist in the Health Communication and Informatics Research Branch (HCIRB), where she is leading a research program in physical activity and diet communication, neighborhood and policy effects and community health promotion.
 Dr. Oh serves as research director for the National Cancer Institute's Family Life, Activity, Sun, Health and Eating Study (FLASHE).
-Dr. Oh's research program includes examination of the context of eating and activity behaviors (policy, built and social environments), adherence to multiple health behaviors, neighborhood environments, social determinants of behavioral health and health disparities.
+Dr. Oh's research program includes examination of the context of eating and activity behaviors (policy, communication, built and social environments), multilevel communication interventions, neighborhood environments, and social determinants of behavioral health and health disparities.